 A developing market

 International trade in biomass for power generation is still limited.
 Future increases in biomass trade will most likely mean that fuel is produced far from where it is consumed.
 This highlights the need for a standardised global system for trade and certification.
-To support the development and implementation of such global certification standards, Vattenfall is a member of the Sustainable Biomass Partnership.
+To support the development and implementation of such global certification standards, Vattenfall is a member of the Sustainable Biomass Program.